Gavriil1/CI_PP4_TD/README.md

 </details>

-21. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons.
+22. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons.
-(Should Have) (Epic6: Othe)
+(Should Have) (Epic6: Other)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |